By: Stanley Popovich

 Here is a list of techniques that a person can use to help manage their daily stresses and anxieties.

 1.Sometimes, we get stressed when everything happens all at once.
 When this happens, a person should take a deep breath and try to find something to do for a few minutes to get their mind off of the problem.
 A person could take a walk, listen to some music, read the newspaper, or do an activity that will give them a fresh perspective on things.

-Another technique that is very helpful is to have a small notebook of positive statements that make us feel good.
-Whenever you come across an affirmation that makes you feel good, write it down in a small notebook that you can carry around with you in your pocket.
+2. Carry a small notebook of positive statements with you.
+Whenever you come across an affirmation that makes you feel good, write it down in a small notebook and carry it around in your pocket.
 Whenever you feel anxious, open up your small notebook and read those statements.